Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Western Michigan and its opponents have scored at least 66 points or more just once this season.
+- Western Michigan has combined with its opponents to score more than 66 points only once this season.

-- Kent State's games have gone over 66 points in two opportunities this season.
+- Kent State has combined with its opponents to score more than 66 points in two games this season.

 - The combined points per game average of the two teams, 53.5, is 12.5 points fewer than Saturday's over/under.

-- The 54.8 combined points per game that these two squads have allowed this season are 11.2 fewer than the 66 total in this contest.
+- This contest's total is 11.2 points above the 54.8 these two squads combine to allow per game this season.

-- Broncos games have an average total of 60.2 points this season, 5.8 fewer than Saturday's over/under.
+- The Broncos and their opponents score an average of 60.2 points per game, 5.8 fewer than Saturday's total.

-- In 2021, games involving the Golden Flashes have averaged a total of 64.3 points, 1.7 fewer than this game's set over/under.
+- The 66 over/under in this game is 1.7 points higher than the 64.3 average total in Golden Flashes games this season.

 Western Michigan Stats and Trends